-Our first stop is Thessaloniki, a fun, vibrant city full of restaurants and cafes, shops and friendly people.
-We stumble across bits of culture, visit a museum or two, and enjoy wandering around at night, seeing everybody out, with children playing and dogs running around.
+It's a fun, vibrant city full of restaurants and cafes, shops and friendly people, and it's easy to stumble across bits of culture as you wander around.
+Visit a museum or two, and enjoy wandering around at night, seeing everybody out, with children playing and dogs running around.
 The city has a great food scene and is famous for its pastry shops.
 There’s also something about Thessaloniki that’s distinctly reminiscent of Turkey – a reminder it was only reclaimed by Greece in the early 20th Century.

-Athens is interesting, and much bigger than we had expected.
-We stay in Exarchia, a former anarchist, student area with a definite grungy vibe, and we stayed there the last time we visited Athens.
-Central, gritty and vibrant – great to wander around, or stop for a coffee, dinner or a drink.
-It’s bustling during the week and lots of fun at night, with lots of young people around, however we aren’t convinced it’s the best place to stay.
-During the week is fine, but on Saturday and Sunday mornings it’s very quiet with hints of the debauchery of the night before and feels just on the icky side of gritty.
-Still, it’s very convenient and we feel like we get more insight into the city than we would have had if we’d stayed at the foot of the acropolis.
+You may also want to head to Exarchia one night for a drink.
+It's a former anarchist, student area with a definite grungy vibe, and we stayed there the last time we visited Athens.
+Central, gritty and vibrant, it's great to wander around, or stop for a coffee, dinner or a drink.
+It’s bustling during the week and lots of fun at night, with lots of young people around, however we wouldn't necessarily recommend staying there.
+On Saturday and Sunday mornings, it’s very quiet with hints of the debauchery of the night before and feels just on the icky side of gritty.